-Teacher perceptions of student emotional and behavioral needs: Implications for Positive Behavior Support, with L. Feuerborn.
-Accepted for publication to Behavioral Disorders.
+Feuerborn, L. and Chinn, D. Teacher perceptions of student emotional and behavioral needs: Implications for Positive Behavior Supports.
+Behavioral Disorders, 37(4), August 2012, 219-231.

 Introductory programming: examining the exams, with Simon, Sheard, J., Carbone A., Laakso, M.-J., Clear, T., de Raadt, M., D'Souza, D., Lister, L., Philpot, A., Skene, J., and Warburton, G. Proceedings of the Fourteenth Australasian Computing Education Conference (ACE 2012).
 CRPIT, 123, Melbourne, Australia, ACS, January 2012, 61-70.